 Eric Ander will make his debut at Oper Frankfurt in the world premiere of Ronchetti’s Inferno in April 2020.
-In 2019, the young Swedish bass made his debut in the new production of Wagner‘s Tannhäuser at De Nationale Opera in Amsterdam and returned to Festival d’Aix-en-Provence for the premiere of Rihms Jakob Lenz.
-In 2018, the bass performed Hasse’s Artaserse in Bayreuth and Munich, accompanied by Hofkapelle München, as well as at Budapest’s Spring Festival.
-In 2015, the Swedish artista made his debut at Théâtre Royal de la Monnaie in Brussels followed by his debut at Staatsoper Berlin in 2017.
+In 2019, the young Swedish bass made his debut in Christof Loy’s production of Wagner‘s Tannhäuser as Reinmar von Zweter at De Nationale Opera in Amsterdam.
+In 2018, he performed in Hasse’s Artaserse in Bayreuth and Munich, accompanied by Hofkapelle München, as well as at Budapest’s Spring Festival.
+The bass was guest for Rihm’s Jakob Lenz at Théâtre Royal de la Monnaie in Brussels (2015), Staatsoper Berlin (2017) and Festival d’Aix-en-Province (2019).